satRdays/knowledgebase/content/license/index.md

 Except personal data, as much of our infrastructure is kept in the open as possible.
 Most of our work is made available through [Github](//github.com/satrdays).

 ## High level licensing
 - We are working on the optimal license for our code, although this may vary depending on what we're writing.
-Check individual
+Always check individual GitHub repositories to find out which license applies.
 - Our content will be released under [Creative Commons Attribution 4.0 International (CC BY 4.0)](//creativecommons.org/licenses/by/4.0/).
 - Content provided by other people like sponsors, speakers, and attendees remains theirs.
     + We hold a license to include it in our materials, but it is up to you to secure a license from the relevant individual to use / incorporate their material.